Initiative that helps older people live at home shows signs of success

 Taking preventative steps to ensure that older people are less likely to have accidents that lead to hospitalisation could save the NHS money and time, as well as improving the quality of life for older people who want to remain independent in their own homes.
-The Reshaping Care for Older People initiative aims to bring about an "ambitious shift towards care at home" according to Anne Hendry, clinical lead for the initiative, with support coming from investment in technology and mobility aids such as custom stairlifts, telecare and easy access baths to "empower greater choice and control", as well as other forms of preventative care.
+The Reshaping Care for Older People initiative aims to bring about an "ambitious shift towards care at home" according to Anne Hendry, clinical lead for the initiative, with support coming from investment in technology and mobility aids such as a homelift, custom stairlifts, telecare and easy access baths to "empower greater choice and control", as well as other forms of preventative care.

 A Change Fund of £300 million to be spent between 2011-2015 will be used as a key part of the initiative, helping to direct care towards helping people to stay in their own homes.
 This funding is only given out after plans are approved by Reshaping Care partnerships, and some of what has already been spent has seen some great results.